How Much Does Full Coverage Car Insurance Cost?

 Cheapest Full Coverage Car Insurance Companies

-GEICO offers the cheapest full coverage rate at $95 per month or $1,140 per year — $38 per month below the national average.
-Chubb is the most expensive provider at $245 per month or $2,940 per year — $1,800 more annually than GEICO.
-Same coverage, same driver — the difference is entirely insurer pricing.
-Find the cheapest full coverage car insurance by comparing providers.
+GEICO offers the cheapest full coverage rate at $95 per month or $1,140 per year, $38 per month below the national average.
+Chubb is the most expensive provider at $245 per month or $2,940 per year, $1,800 more annually than GEICO.
+The difference is entirely insurer pricing for the same coverage and driver profile.

 Provider